sunface/rust-by-practice/README.md

 - ping and pong
 - Cluster Partition avoidance
 - Apis to outer application(e.g. Nodes query api, just query nodes info from p2p, the actions followed has noting to do with p2p)
-- Detail docs and code comments(Todo)
+- Detail docs and code comments(Todo docs)

 ## How to use
 #### demo code